JaredlL/hotel-room-booking/Readme.md

 1. Add a DB managed Hotel.Id primary key
    1. Add unique constraint to the name (possibly with case sensitivity, trim whitespace ect)
-1. Increase test coverage including unit tests
+1. Increase test coverage including unit tests 1Current assertions are weak and only test the happy path
 2. Add logging (some is already built in)
    1. Consider structured logging
 3. Impove error response messages